joaomelo/auth-mech/README.md

     import * as firebase from 'firebase/app';
     import 'firebase/auth';

-    import { AuthMachine } from '@joaomelo/fireauth-machine';
+    import { FireauthMachine } from '@joaomelo/fireauth-machine';

     const fireApp = firebase.initializeApp({
       //you firebase project config = data
     });

-    const authMachine = new AuthMachine(fireApp.auth());
+    const fireauthMachine = new FireauthMachine(fireApp.auth());
-    export { authMachine };
+    export { fireauthMachine };

 Cool.
 Now, inside our Vue main component, we can leverage the state machine to show the appropriate UI.
-To access the current auth state you just need to reference the `status` property of the `authMachine` you created.
+To access the current auth state you just need to reference the `status` property of the `fireauthMachine` you created.
 Like this:

     <template>
         <component
           :is="page"
-          :auth-machine="authMachine"
+          :fireauth-machine="fireauthMachine"
         />
     </template>